For expats in Munich: Things to do in Munich in autumn

 Halloween in Munich

 This holiday this year is celebrated on 31 October.
 Originally it’s a holiday mostly celebrated in the United States of America, but now it is more commonly celebrated in Germany as well.
-In Munich you will find it is mostly celebrated with themed parties in clubs.
+In Munich, you will find it is mostly celebrated with themed parties in clubs.
 Keep an eye on the club scene website to see which parties are organized this year.
 The biggest Halloween party crowd you will find at Heart and P1!
+Please check if any specific corona restrictions apply before you go!

 Food to fit the season